 Currently, members exhibit their art work in local businesses and public buildings, rotating both artwork and venues.
 Many such exhibits are ongoing and are called "Spot Shows".
 The Community Foundation, Monroe Mental Health facility, and the United Way office host exhibits, as well as several Monroe Bank and Trust offices and selected Monroe County branch libraries.
 The exhibits run for a period of three months.

 Much of the work exhibited is available for sale.

-Our goals are to communicate with and inform our members and the public, publicize the presence of art and the Monroe Art League in the community, and to be a showcase for our members and their work.
+Our goals are to communicate with and inform our members and the public about art, publicize the presence of art and the Monroe Art League in the community, and to be a showcase for our members and their work.

 The Monroe Art League meets the fourth Tuesday of each month at 6:00 p.m., March through December at the United Way building, 216 N. Monroe St, Monroe, MI.